 Compliance with Standards for Electronic Equipment Design and Disposal

 Where we place products that are defined as ‘electronic equipment’ on the market, we ensure that we comply with all applicable market based requirements for limiting hazardous chemical content and ensuring responsible end of life disposal.
-To learn more about our efforts go to:
+To learn more about our efforts, please refer to these Symantec declarations:

 Engaging Employees in Protecting the Environment